alanszlosek/node-rss-proxy/readme.markdown

 Requirements:

 * node.js
-* NPM modules: mysql, feedparser, request, entities
+* NPM modules: See the "npm install" line below

 Installation and Usage:

-* npm install mysql parse-rss entities
+* npm install mysql feedparser request entities
 * Create a mysql database
 * Use setup.mysql to create tables
 * Copy config-example.js to config.js and update with your database credentials and desired secret folder prefix
-* Start the service on port 10000 via: node ./index.js 10000
+* Start the service on port 80 via: node ./index.js 80
+* Note: It's probably best to use a higher port so you can run as non-root.
+Then use port forwarding or configure a proxy in nginx/lighttpd/apache
 * When adding feeds to your podcast client, prepend feed URL with: http://YOURDOMAIN.com/FOLDERSECRET-CLIENTNAME/
-  * FOLDERSECRET is a secret folder prefix of your choosing, to keep others from using your proxy.
+  * FOLDERSECRET is a secret folder prefix of your choosing, to keep others from using your proxy
   * CLIENTNAME is to differentiate devices/podcast-clients